Kentucky: Economy

 The best selling car in the United States, the Toyota Camry, is manufactured in Georgetown, Kentucky.

+In 2025, Kentucky's total gross state product was $306.8 billion.
+In 2025, Kentucky's per capita personal income was $60,673.
+In 2025, small businesses made up 99.3% of all businesses in the state, and employed 42.6% of the Kentucky's workforce.
+As of May 2025, the state's unemployment rate was 5%.

 Early in its history, Kentucky gained recognition for its excellent farming conditions.
 It was the site of the first commercial winery in the United States (started in present-day Jessamine County in 1799) and due to the high calcium content of the soil in the Bluegrass region quickly became a major horse breeding (and later racing) area.

 In 2006, Kentucky ranked 5th nationally in goat farming, 8th in beef cattle production, and 14th in corn production.
 Kentucky has been a long-standing major center of the tobacco industry – both as a center of business and tobacco farming.

 Kentucky's economy has expanded to in non-agricultural terms as well, especially auto manufacturing, energy fuel production, and medical facilities.

 Kentucky ranked 4th among U.S. states in the number of automobiles and trucks assembled in 2003.

 The best selling truck in the United States, the Ford F-Series, is manufactured in Louisville, Kentucky.

 Kentucky has historically been a major coal producer, but the industry has been in decline since the 1980s, and the number employed dropped by more than half between 2011 and 2015.

-As of 2010, 24% of electricity produced in the U.S. depended on either enriched uranium rods coming from the Paducah Gaseous Diffusion Plant (the only domestic site of low-grade uranium enrichment), or from the 107,000 tons of coal extracted from the state's two coal fields (which combined produce 4% percent of the electricity in the US).
+As of 2010, 24% of electricity produced in the U.S. depended on either enriched uranium rods coming from the Paducah Gaseous Diffusion Plant (the only domestic site of low-grade uranium enrichment, which ceased operations in 2013), or from the 107,000 tons of coal extracted from the state's two coal fields (which combined produce 4% percent of the electricity in the US).
+In August 2025, General Matter, an American uranium enrichment company, signed a lease with the U.S. Department of Energy for the former Paducah Gaseous Diffusion Plant.
+Plans for the $1.5 billion updated facility include uranium enrichment technology for the production of fuel needed for the next generation of nuclear energy.
+In January 2026, General Matter received a $900 million contract from the U.S. Department of Energy for re-shoring to produce American enriched uranium.

 Kentucky produces 95% of the world's supply of bourbon whiskey, and the number of barrels of bourbon being aged in Kentucky (more than 5.7 million) exceeds the state's population.
 Bourbon has been a growing market – with production of Kentucky bourbon rising 170 percent between 1999 and 2015.
 In 2019 the state had more than fifty distilleries for bourbon production.